Defense in Depth

 Administrative Controls

 An organization’s procedures and policies form the administrative controls.
-Their role is to guarantee the availability of appropriate guidance in regard to IT security and compliance issues.
+Their role is to guarantee the availability of appropriate guidance regarding IT security and compliance issues.
 Administrative DiD measures may include (but are not limited to) hiring practices, security requirements, and data handling procedures.

 Common DiD Methods